 Why “Leave No One Behind”?

-Due to this responsibility the German Federal Foreign Office has been funding the project “Leave no one behind!”
-Capacity building for German humanitarian action for mainstreaming disabilities, since 2016.
-The first project has been implemented in cooperation with the Christoffel-Blindenmission e.V.
+Due to these challenges the German Federal Foreign Office has been funding the “Leave no one behind!” project series for mainstreaming disabilities, since 2016.
+The first project phase was implemented in cooperation with the Christoffel-Blindenmission e.V.
 (CBM).
-After two years, the project was successfully completed in August 2018.
-Its follow-up project was launched in September 2018.
+The focus of the Phase 1 was to build up and expand the core competencies of German humanitarian actors in the field of disability inclusion.
+The participants started to learn about important instruments and practices, through activities such as seminars or coaching measures.
+After two years, the project was successfully completed and its follow-up project, Phase 2 was launched in September 2018.

 A brief digression: